tmpbci/LJ/README.md

 2/ Launch LJ with -r argument : python main.py -r 192.168.1.13 -L 1

+3/ If the webUI is launched on "client" computer, update uri line in LJ.js

-3/ run a client/plugin on client computer, like :
+4/ run a client/plugin on client computer, like :

 node nodeclient.js

-4/ to monitor redis server use redis-manager/medis/... or :
+5/ to monitor redis server use redis-manager/medis/... or :

 redis-cli -h redisserverIP monitor